Vladimir Putin, Kim Jong Un and other world leaders who have not acknowledged a Biden win

 Turkish President Recep Tayyip Erdogan

-On Monday, Omar Celik, spokesman for Erdogan’s ruling Justice and Development Party, said, “We are waiting for the election results to be officially announced because eventually there are objections, other arguments, and things like that.”
+On Monday, Omer Celik, a spokesman for Erdogan’s ruling Justice and Development Party, said, “We are waiting for the election results to be officially announced because eventually there are objections, other arguments, and things like that.”

 The remarks came after days of silence from government officials, over an election result that is widely seen as a blow to Erdogan.